devanshjshah/ml-cybersecurity-lab2/README.md

 ### Run the Jupyter Notebook
 Place the dataset and model files in the working directory and the code should be ready to run.
+For generating the pruned models, adjust the threshold and run the file.

 ### Results
 The results are stored in a table format in the pdf.